Most content marketing initiatives die in onboarding.

 Publishing Layer: Direct integration with your CMS, or a structured handoff process

-At The Mighty Quill, we've built these layers into a unified system—clients see a queue of approved content ready to publish with one click.
+At our agency, we've built these layers into a unified system—clients see a queue of approved content ready to publish with one click.
 But even if you're building internally, thinking in terms of these distinct layers helps identify where your current process creates unnecessary delay.

 What Happens After the First 48 Hours